Topological superconductivity mediated by magnons of helical magnetic states: Introduction

 In this paper we answer both questions to the contrary by studying helical states, i.e., coplanar, noncolinear magnetic states.
-We show that the Dzyaloshinskii-Moriya interaction (DMI) along with a noncolinear magnetic state is sufficient to induce TSC in a normal metal.
+We show that a coplanar, noncolinear magnetic state along with the presence of the Dzyaloshinskii-Moriya interaction (DMI) can induce TSC in a normal metal.
 DMI originates with SOC \cite{Moriya}, which is often a component in topological superconductors.
-In SC/MI interfaces, the classical coupling between spins in the MI and spins in the SC can yield TSC in the case of noncoplanar magnetic states \cite{SkTopoSCNagaosa}.
+In MI/SC interfaces, the classical coupling between spins in the MI and spins in the SC can yield TSC in the case of noncoplanar magnetic states \cite{SkTopoSCNagaosa}.
 In our case, the superconductivity is induced by the spin fluctuations which are affected by SOC in the form of DMI.
-Hence, the precise structure of the magnetic state is less important, as long as it is noncolinear.
+Hence, the precise structure of the magnetic ground state appears less important, as long as it is noncolinear.
 The noncolinear nature of the spin state facilitates Cooper pairs of electrons with the same spin, an essential ingredient in TSC \cite{BenestadMaster, AbnarMaster, Maeland2023PRL}.
+By considering two models of DMI and comparing them in terms of symmetry, we gain further insight into the origins of magnon-mediated TSC.

 We consider weak-coupling superconductivity using generalized Bardeen-Cooper-Schrieffer (BCS) theory \cite{BCS, Sigrist}.
 The structure of the gap function is obtained by solving the linearized gap equation.
 We show that a time-reversal-symmetric 2D TSC state is realized in the NM by computing the topological invariant.
 The topologically nontrivial superconducting state is a result of the form of the effective electron-electron interaction mediated by the magnons of the MI.